<aname="step-1">Step 1: Download Unity Editor and Create a New Project</a>

 * **Action**: Repeat the above step to add `ObjectCountLabeler`, `RenderedObjectInfoLabeler`, `SemanticSegmentationLabeler`.

-<font color="green">* **Action**:</font> Click on the _**+**_ button to the bottom right corner of the empty labeler list, and select `BoundingBox2DLabeler`.
+<fontcolor="green">* **Action**:</font> Click on the _**+**_ button to the bottom right corner of the empty labeler list, and select `BoundingBox2DLabeler`.

-<font color="green">* **Action**:</font> Repeat the above step to add `ObjectCountLabeler`, `RenderedObjectInfoLabeler`, `SemanticSegmentationLabeler`.
+<fontcolor="green">* **Action**:</font> Repeat the above step to add `ObjectCountLabeler`, `RenderedObjectInfoLabeler`, `SemanticSegmentationLabeler`.

 Once you add the labelers, the _**Inspector**_ view of the `Perception Camera` component will look like this: